Trel725/chavrprog/README.md

 Project is under development and may contain mistakes.

 To add another MCU's it's necessary to add it discription (name, pagesize, number of pages, eeprom size) to file config.c Most popular AVRs (which is used in Arduino) are already added.
 Theoretically, current version should work with any Atmega chip, if Atmel commad set is same for all chips, but was tested only with on Atmega32u4.
 Devices with more then 64K memory not supported now.
-Implementation for Attiny devices need to change SPI programming commands and bit shifting in functions.
+Initial implementation for Attiny is done, most popular devices added to config.
+Hopefully, it should work for any attiny, nevertheless tested inly with attiny13.

 ###TODO:
 Read/write EEPROM,
-Writing from HEX with gaps (current version can write only continous HEX), | DONE Attiny device support, device choose in command line | DONE
+Writing from HEX with gaps (current version can write only continous HEX), | DONE
+Attiny device support, | DONE
+device choose in command line | DONE
-UI | done (I am quite satisfacted)
+UI | DONE (I am quite satisfied)